Poisson boundary of group extensions: Introduction and statement of main results

 We prove our results on the non-triviality of the above mentioned boundaries by developing a $\Delta$-restriction entropy criterion, Theorem \ref{prop:rank3} (and combining this with our comparison criterion).
-While transience of some associated random walks appears in many examples (including non-degenerate random walks on wreath products) as a sufficient condition for boundary non-triviality, Lemma \ref{lem:mainlemma} in the proof of Theorem \ref{prop:rank3} uses in essential way a notion of uniform strong transience (see Definition \ref{def:uniformlysr}), and the claim is false under the weaker assumption of transience (see Remark \ref{rem:notsimplytrans}).
+While transience of some associated random walks appears in many examples (including non-degenerate random walks on wreath products) as a sufficient condition for boundary non-triviality, Lemma \ref{lem:mainlemma} in the proof of Theorem \ref{prop:rank3} uses in an essential way a notion of uniform strong transience (see Definition \ref{def:uniformlysr}), and the claim is false under the weaker assumption of transience (see Remark \ref{rem:notsimplytrans}).

 We remind the reader that a well-known open problem asks whether the non-triviality of the Poisson boundary depends on the choice of measure for simple random walks on a finitely generated group $G$.
-The group structure in this question seems to be important, and it is well-known that a closely related question about quasi-isometric graphs has a negative answer (see T.Lyons \cite{lyons} for examples of quasi-isometric graphs, one of which is Liouville, and the other is not.
+See for example the survey \cite{saloffsurvey}, where Saloff-Coste attributes this question to Varopoulos in the early '80s.
+It is well-known that a closely related question about quasi-isometric graphs has a negative answer (see T.Lyons \cite{lyons} for examples of quasi-isometric graphs, one of which is Liouville, and the other is not.
 Moreover, such examples can even be found among graphs of polynomial growth, see \cite{Benjamini}).
-For the moment, this stability was known only for some classes where all groups have trivial boundary (i.e. subexponential growth, as a well-known corollary of the entropy criterion; polycyclic groups or groups or finite Pruefer rank group), groups with (quite) slow decay of return probability (\cite{saloffzheng}, \cite{pereszheng}) and in very particular examples (such as wreath products).
-Our results in Corollary C and its partial converse show stability for any linear groups of positive characteristics (as well for a large class of groups of zero characteristics).
-Our conjecture, if shown, would show stability for all linear groups.
+For the moment, this stability was known only for some classes where all groups have trivial boundary (i.e. subexponential growth, as a well-known corollary of the entropy criterion \cite{avez2}; polycyclic groups or solvable groups or finite Pruefer rank, groups with (quite) slow decay of return probability (\cite{saloffzheng}, \cite{pereszheng}) and in very particular examples (such as wreath products).
+Our results in Corollary C and its partial converse in Corollary D show stability for any linear groups of positive characteristics (as well for a large class of groups of zero characteristics).
+Our conjecture, if proven, would show stability for all linear groups.
+We also mention that Kaimanovich has expressed recently an opinion that, despite the lack of known candidates for a counterexample, the answer for the Stability Problem might be negative in the class of all finitely generated groups (\cite{thompson}, 1.D).